Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

 1. Create a `variables.yaml` file to specify the details of the certificate to request and IIS configuration
 2. Create a `hosts` file to specify the target systems and methods Ansible will use when executing tasks
-3. Create a `credentials.yml` file to specify how to connect to Venafi
+3. Create a `credentials.yml` file to specify how to connect to CyberArk
 4. Create a `iis_create_playbook.yaml` file that does the following:
-   1. Request and retrieve a certificate using the Venafi Collection for Ansible
+   1. Request and retrieve a certificate using the CyberArk Collection for Ansible
    2. Create a PKCS#12 file using the generated private key and certificate files
    3. Copy the PKCS#12 file to your Windows server machine
    4. Import the certificate to the Windows certificate store